 “I pay attention to what’s going on and I’ve seen the escalation of violence.
 Not just with the recent escalation, but the escalation in general,” said Cloninger.

 His hope is to purchase dozens of new protective vests.
-Cloninger said the vests, designed by Premier Body Armor, are plated with curved steel and designed to withstand bullets from an AR-15, AK-47 or .308 sniper rifle.
+Cloninger said the vests, designed by Premier Body Armor, are plated with multi-curve polyethylene armor and designed to withstand bullets from an AR-15, AK-47 or .308 sniper rifle.